danpeirce/xpress-pic18f46k42/README.pandoc.md

 #### Plot of sample data with Differential Term

 A new run was made but this time the differential term was changed to 3/2 (rather than being small with d term arbitrarily large).
-There was significant improvment in that robot stayed centred on the line much better (much less hunting.
+There was significant improvement in that robot stayed centred on the line much better (much less hunting.

 ![sharp-right-sensor-readings.png](images/sharp-right-sensor-readings3.png)